5 Kinds of Self-Improvement Goals and 25 Ideas to Get Started

 3. Mental Health Goals

-One out of 5 adults suffer from some form of mental illness every year, so mental health should be a priority.
-In our fast-paced world, it’s too easy to let our mental health suffer.
+One out of 5 adults suffer from some form of mental illness every year, so mental health should be a priority on any list of self-improvement ideas you create.
+In a fast-paced world, it’s too easy to let your mental health suffer.
 Maintaining and improving your mental health should include:

 - Being aware.
-We’re aware of our physical health because of the way it impacts us, but many of us aren’t aware of our mental health.
+You’re aware of your physical health because of the way it impacts you, but many people aren’t aware of their mental health.
 Take a few minutes every day to be aware of your mental state and use that information to make changes or improvements if necessary.
+Resist the urge to begin judging yourself for any aspects of your mental state that seem “wrong” or “bad.”
+Instead, remind yourself that acknowledgment is the first step on the path to progress.

 - Practicing self-care.
 Practicing self-care can be a great way to help improve your overall mental and physical health.
 If you’re worried about not having time, consider using the time you set aside for yourself as time for self-care.